 The first question you need to ask yourself and any other person involved is this: “How long can you go without a functioning kitchen?”

-In kitchen remodelling, you are usually left without an active cooking facility.
+In kitchen remodeling, you are usually left without an active cooking facility.
 What are your plans?
 Is there a room you can make into a functioning kitchen?
 Can you eat out during this time?
 Can you run away on holiday?
-If it is summer, maybe you can barbeque for this entire remodelling period?
+If it is summer, maybe you can barbeque for this entire remodeling period?

 - Shipping delays – your materials are not arriving at your supplier or contractor or home on the arranged date.